Geometric recursion: Revisiting Mirzakhani-McShane identities

 The Laplace transform of the topological recursion \eqref{theteatthtuhtu} for the Kontsevich initial data \eqref{Kontinfigufn} was first computed in \cite{Safnukwp} and shows that Eynard--Orantin's topological recursion for the spectral curve

 is computing

-This is one of the many ways to prove the last equality: this statement is equivalent to the Virasoro constraints conjectured by Witten in \cite{Witten} and proved by Kontsevich in \cite{Kontsevich} and it has a long history into which we do not enter here.
+This is one of the many ways to prove the last equality: This statement is equivalent to the Virasoro constraints conjectured by Witten in \cite{Witten} and proved by Kontsevich in \cite{Kontsevich} and it has a long history into which we do not enter here.
+See however \cite{WKarticle} for a geometric proof using the ideas of GR.